 Heavy and bulky items, usually carrying delicate products inside them, or are supposed to be travelled across places on a pallet, is wrapped by a pallet stretch film in order to keep them protected.

 Products secured by stretch films are strong and durable enough to be transported and stored for long durations.
-Another benefit about stretch films and stretch wraps is that they are recyclable and hence a better and friendlier option for the environment.
+Another benefit of stretch films and stretch wraps is that they are recyclable and hence a better and friendlier option for the environment.

 With a width that can vary up to 80 inches, a machine stretch wrap is usually applied with the help of a stretch wrap machine.
 They are faster, cost-efficient and a safer option in comparison to wrapping stretch films by hand.